How to Start Working Out After Sclerotherapy

 You’ve just completed your sclerotherapy treatment, and you’re one step closer to healthier, happier legs.
 What you do in the next two days plays a huge role in your healing process and final results.
 The goal isn't to put your life on hold; it's about making smart, simple adjustments to help your body recover beautifully.
 Think of it as a partnership.
 We’ve done our part, and now it’s time for you to support the healing with a little TLC.

-Why Walking and Compression Are Key
+Why Walking and Compression Are Non-Negotiable

 The two most important things you can do immediately after your procedure are to walk and wear your compression stockings.
 We’ll have you take a short walk right after your session, and we encourage you to continue with light, daily walks for the next week or two.
 This gentle movement is fantastic for promoting healthy circulation, which helps the sclerosing solution work effectively and speeds up healing.